alshdavid/onlytrades.live/README.md

 Everything is sandboxed and scoped.
 Bots cannot access other trader information.
 I would still reccomend only trading with a demo account.

 The service is written in Rust and has a low latency link to the broker server.
 Trades are executed over a persistant socket connect to the broker and each bot has its own socket connection.

+### Supported Languages

+Currently TypeScript is supported.
+I will be adding Rust bots too for extra speedy low latency/cost trading.
+Rust is also great for LLMs because they are able to work with the strict compiler to figure out what's wrong.

+### TradingView

+TradingView webhooks are supported.
+Just set up a trigger and paste the trigger code as the webhook body.

+Currently only v5 pinescript is supported.
+For some reason, strategies written in pinescript v6 sends broken alert IDs.